opentensor/developer-docs/docs/bittensor-rel-notes.md

 ### New features and enhancements

 - **Consensus-based weights** ("liquid alpha"): With this version, the [Consensus-based weights](./subnets/consensus-based-weights.md) feature is now available in the `master` branch.
 Until now this feature was available only in the `rc_7.3.0` branch of the `bittensor` repo.
+- **Check coldkey swap**: A new `btcli` command option, `check_coldkey_swap` is released.
+This command option will enable you to check the remaining time before your scheduled coldkey swap executes on-chain, and if your scheduled coldkey swap is in arbitration.
+See [Schedule Key Swap](./subnets/schedule-key-swap.md#checking-your-scheduled-swap-status).

 <!--
 - **Schedule coldkey swap**: The [Schedule coldkey swap](./subnets/schedule-key-swap.md) feature is now available in the `master` branch.
 This feature is available only in Bittensor 7.3.0 and later versions.